electric-cloud/electricflow-examples/efmodel/ComplexPipeline/README.md

 # ComplexPipeline

-This definition relies on the parent project to work.
+This definition relies on the successful installation of the efmodel project to work.
 If all works well, this definition in JSON format is enough to define a Complex Pipeline with the items identified below.

 I created this project to show a pipeline with examples of all of our entry points, as well as multiple features enabled.
 In short, this Pipeline contains a little bit of a lot (not a little bit of everything, because there is too much).
 You will see the following items complete or _incomplete_: